 “I interviewed several employees and security guards who told me similar stories,” wrote one local investigator.
 “Hearing high heels every night on the 2nd floor, around 11pm.
 They check to find no one is up there.
 Voices coming from the Presidential Room, which is locked and empty.
 In the golden ballroom the chandelier will sway often during a party and glasses behind the bar will break for no apparent reason.”

 Because the building isn’t used as a hotel anymore, exploring the many levels makes for an interesting investigations, especially when ghost hunters claim that you can clearly hear people moving about in the empty rooms above you.
-Those who spend a prolonged length of time inside the Statler City Hotel eventually begin to notice the distinct sound of the guests of yesteryear moving about the the suites that have sat abandoned since 1985.
-It’s not uncommon to hear luggage carts rolling through the hallway or the elevator, which no longer reaches the suite levels, opening and closing as if guests are still checking in and out.
+Those who spend a prolonged length of time inside the Statler City Hotel eventually begin to notice the distinct sound of the guests of yesteryear milling about in the suites which have sat abandoned since 1985.
+It’s not uncommon to hear luggage carts rolling through the hallway, or the elevator – which no longer reaches the suite levels – opening and closing as if guests are still checking in and out.